apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 As you can see we did not provide the OTLP API endpoint as Camel K automatically discovered the **Jaeger** OTLP API endpoint.
 For any other Distributed Tracing tool you will have to declare it through `-t telemetry.endpoint=xxxx`.
 The `telemetry` trait is expecting an [OTLP trace endpoint](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_traces_endpoint).

-Now that everything is up let's make some traces !
+Now that everything is up let's make some traces!

 ## Generate some integration traces